-4. Remove the oil level stick; the engine oil level should be above the "L" mark but not higher than the "F" mark.
+4. Remove the oil level stick; the engine oil level should be within the operating range.

 Do not overfill the engine with oil.
-Always make sure the oil level is above the "L" mark but not higher than the "F" mark.
+Always make sure the oil level is within the operating range.

 Seat Latch

 1. To remove the seat, lift up on the latch release (located at the rear of the seat); then raise the rear of the seat and slide it rearward.
 2. To lock the seat into position, slide the front of the seat into the seat retainers and push down firmly on the rear of seat.
 The seat should automatically lock into position.